Jay Jackson

 Those rescued and the bodies recovered were taken to hospitals in Galle.
 There were an estimated 180 people on board, the Sri Lankan military said.
 Sixty remain missing, believed dead.

-According to U.S. Secretary of War Pete Hegseth, it was the first sinking of a ship by torpedo since World War II.
+According to U.S. Secretary of War Pete Hegseth, the sinking of the IRIS Dena was the first sinking of a ship by torpedo since World War II.

-"Instead it was sunk by a torpedo.
+"Instead, it was sunk by a torpedo.
 Quiet death."

 "The first sinking of an enemy ship since World War II," Hegseth said.